giudicelli/symfony-distributed-architecture/README.md

 A total of 8 instances of "bin/console test-command" will run.

-The other group is called "Second Group" and it will run "bin/console app:test-command-2":
+The second group is called "Second Group" and it will run "bin/console app:test-command-2":
 - 1 instance on the local machine,
 - 1 instance on the "server-host-1" machine,
 - 1 instance on the "server-host-2" machine,
 - 1 instance on the "server-host-3" machine.

 A total of 4 instances of "bin/console test-command-2" will run.

+The third group is called "Third Group" and it will run "bin/console app:test-queue-command", which is a feeder/consumers model:
+- 1 feeder instance on the local machine, listening on 192.168.0.254:9999,
+- 2 consumer instances on the "server-host-1" machine, connecting to the feeder on 192.168.0.254:9999,
+- 2 consumer instances on the "server-host-2" machine, connecting to the feeder on 192.168.0.254:9999.

+A total of 5 instances of "bin/console test-queue-command" will run.

 Usually your configuration is the same between your master machine and your slave machines.
 Meaning:
 - the path to Symfony is the same,